 There is another little kink which the co-operators are using to advantage.
 It is planned this way.
 The Co-operative so far sells mostly groceries, but human nature being what it is people are continually running off to buy shoes and hats and coats and hairbrushes and blacking and clockwork locomotives and a great many other things not commonly associated with groceries and delicatessen.
 What did the Konsum u.
 Productiv Genossenschaft von Hoboken do?
-I'll tell von
+I'll

 They went around to all the local stores that dealt in hats and ribbons and stoves and such things and said, "Here.
-You want the trade of our members.
-Very good: buy these rebate checks from us and when our members come to deal with you give them a check for the amount of their purchase and we will refund them the rebates"
+You want the trade of pur members.
+Very good: buy these rebate checks from us and when our members come to deal with you give them a check for the amount of their purchase and we will refund them the the members spend weekly outside of the Co-operative and which they may now spend with the knowledge that part of it will come back

 It looked good to the merchants of Hoboken: they bought the coupons at from five to ten percent of their face value and invited the co-operators in to buy.
 And the co-operators have bought.
-Every week the directors sell from \$20 to \$40 worth of coupons to the storekeepers of Hoboken and this sum represents more than \$400 which the members spend weekly outside of the Co-operative and which they may now spend with the knowledge that part of it will come back to them.
+Every week the directors sell from \$20 to \$40 worth of coupons to the storekeepers of Hoboken and this sum represents more than \$400 which